 June 20, 2013 – The Center and seven other conservation organizations submitted comments to the U.S. Fish and Wildlife Service arguing that a recently proposed recovery plan for Yellowstone grizzly bears puts the animals’ population at greater risk of extinction, by allowing the removal of protections despite lack of connectivity with other populations and ongoing threats to the bears.

-November 7, 2013 – Brushing aside mounting evidence that Yellowstone’s grizzly bears face increased threats from genetic isolation, loss of key foods, and increased human conflicts and mortalities, federal and state officials are recommending removal of Endangered Species Act protections for the bears as early as next year.
+November 7, 2013 – Brushing aside mounting evidence that Yellowstone’s grizzly bears face increased threats from genetic isolation, loss of key foods, and increased human conflicts and mortalities, federal and state officials are recommending removal of Endangered Species Act protections for the bears as early as the following year.

 December 11, 2013 – Ignoring mounting evidence that Yellowstone’s grizzly bears face increased threats from loss of key foods and human-caused deaths, federal and state officials unanimously recommended that Endangered Species Act protections be stripped from the region’s iconic bears.
 The Center filed a request under the Freedom of Information Act for all documents and interagency correspondence used in developing the study behind the delisting.